Last updated February 2020

 database containing personal data

 - protect the vital interests of the data subject or of another natural person.

-- posting/putting a photo of a person on a website
+- posting/adding a photo of a person on a website.

 Destination NSW will need to comply with certain principles as follows: